Credit Hours Required: 60 (minimum)

 Regular advisement is important to build an educational plan and ensure transferability of general education, elective, and major courses.

 Note: The Arizona General Education Curriculum (AGEC-S) is embedded in the Associate of Science degree.
-Upon completion of all 35 credit hours (including the Special Requirements) of the AGEC with a grade of “C” or higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.
+Upon completion (including the Special Requirements) of the AGEC with a grade of “C” or higher, the student will receive recognition of completion on the transcript and guaranteed transferability of the AGEC upon admission to one of the state universities in Arizona.

 Students must complete a course from each of the following AGEC Special Awareness areas: